diamondspacering/podfic-tracker-database/todos/general.md

   - [ ] Custom row at bottom might be best for own functions, render them all in bold?
 - [x] Make metadata pulling actually set number of chapters as well
 - [ ] Make filters update when data is updated (e.g., new author) - prob have more `null` support?
+- [x] Podfic deletion
+- [ ] Actually use giftee_id and designating a podficcer who something is gifted to

 ## Routes